Table of Contents

 Did the problem go away?
 Check and see

-Computer threats like Dregol are stealthier than you can imagine, skillfully obfuscating their components inside a compromised computer to evade removal.
-Therefore by running an additional security scan you will dot the i’s and cross the t’s in terms of the cleanup.
+Computer threats like the Dregol virus can be stealthier than you can imagine, skillfully obfuscating their components inside a compromised computer to evade removal.
+Therefore, by running an additional security scan you will dot the i’s and cross the t’s in terms of the cleanup.